openshift/enhancements/enhancements/storage/csi-driver-install.md

 * CSI drivers for their in-tree counterparts will become GA and CSI volumes will become default.
 * CSI migration is enabled and cannot be disabled (code for corresponding in-tree volume plugins and in-tree cloud providers doesn't event exist).

 ## Infrastructure needed

-* ART must "adopt" existing AWS EBS and Manila CSI driver operator and drivers.
+* ART must "adopt" existing AWS EBS and Manila CSI driver operator and driver images.
   * In 4.5, these operators are installed via OLM.
 We (storage team) are responsible for release + 4.5.z erratas.
-    (No 4.5.z releases are planned, but we need to be prepared for serious errors or CVEs.)
+    (We don't plan any 4.5.z releases, but we need to be prepared for serious errors or CVEs.)
-  * From 4.6, ART should manage these two operators + corresponding CSI drivers.
+  * From 4.6, ART should manage these two operator + CSI driver images.
 These images become part of the release payload!
     All 4.6 and 4.6.z erratas are managed by ART.

 ## Alternatives considered

+### Install CSI drivers directly in `cluster-storage-operator`
 As an alternative approach, we are considering deploying CSI drivers using a central operator, as opposed to deploying them via dedicated operators like we presented before.

 Ideally, **cluster-storage-operator** (CSO) would play the role of installing the CSI drivers.
 In addition to deploying the default StorageClass for the cluster, like it currently